spice-herald/detprocess/README.md

 The base features can be used to define new features in the configuration with different settings, for example "baseline_pre" defined in a yaml file (see below) can use the "baseline" based algorithm.

 More features can be added either locally, or if there is a feature that is universally useful, then please submit a Pull Request!
-See [Advanced Usage](#advanced-usage) for instructions on adding features.
-The base fa

 There are also features that are stored directly in `pytesdaq` files, which `detprocess` will also extract.
 These are: